 - cable car

-If you do not wear a face-covering you will be breaking the law and could be fined £100, or £50 if you pay the fine within 14 days.
+If you do not wear a face-covering you will be breaking the law and could be fined £200 for a first offence.

 Ensure you maintain social distancing, wherever possible, including at busy entrances, exits, under canopies, bus stops, platforms or outside of stations.